davidthefrikr/covidBot/README.md

 it reports all the current covid cases back to a discord server every hour + other features soon™

-to get started, have node.js >= 16 and npm installed
+to get started, have node.js >= 16 and npm installed and git clone this repo

-have fun